carved4/gocrypter/README.md

-# gocrypter - an implementation of https://github.com/Amaop/Rust-Crypter in golang with ChaCha20 instead of AES
+# gocrypter - an implementation of https://github.com/Amaop/Rust-Crypter in golang + cpp with ChaCha20 instead of AES encryption + a custom PE loader to execute in memory

 This project contains two components: